elifesciences/api-dummy/README.md

 ## Import article

+For example to import the article with ID 85111:
 ```$sh
-docker compose run app ./bin/import 09560
+make import-article ARTICLE_ID=85111
 ```

-The above command should result in a data fixture for article 09560 being created at `data/articles/09560.json`
+The above command should result in a data fixture for article 85111 being created at `data/articles/85111.json`

 ## Run locally